 Comfort!
 That’s what most people are after when they buy a recumbent bike, a recumbent bike’s main purpose is to support the upper body while working your lower body.

-The step-through frame design of the Schwinn recumbent exercise bike is probably this bikes most useful feature, the design of the 270’s frame does away with that awkward diagonal bar you have to step over to mount regular exercise bikes and some recumbents.
+The step-through frame design of the Schwinn recumbent exercise bike is probably this bikes most useful feature, the design of the 270’s frame does away with that awkward bar you have to step over to mount regular exercise bikes and some recumbents.

 The step-through frame allows anyone with joint issues and certain disabilities to get on and off the bike with as little discomfort as possible, so when it comes to frame design and ease of access, this bike gets a big thumbs up!